ErillLab/cgb/cgb_install.md

 - `git clone https://github.com/ErillLab/cgb.git`

 ## Dependencies
 CGB requires three external programs to be installed: BLAST, CLUSTALO and BayesTraits.
-Optionally, HMMER can also be installed to enable querying of the eggNOG database.
+Optionally, HMMER can also be installed to enable querying of the COG, eggNOG or PFAM databases.
 The following instructions are for installing these programs on Linux.

 ### BLAST
 On a terminal: